Enthusiast Gaming

-Enthusiast Gaming is a Canadian digital media company specializing in video game journalism.
+Enthusiast Gaming Holdings Inc. is a Canadian digital media company specializing in video game journalism.
 Founded in 2014 by entrepreneur Menashe Kestenbaum, the company owned the websites Destructoid and Escapist Magazine from 2014 to September 2022, as well the gaming convention Enthusiast Gaming Live Expo (EGLX).
 The company went public on the TSX Venture Exchange in October 2018.
-In January 2020 the company's listing moved to the Toronto Stock Exchange.
-In April 2021, the company also began trading on the Nasdaq.
+In January 2020, the company's listing moved to the Toronto Stock Exchange.
+The company was also trading on the Nasdaq from April 2021 to October 2023.
+Enthusiast Gaming owns a number of websites and runs an annual convention in Toronto.